yezyilomo/state-pool/README.md

 <br/>

 ## How it Works
-1. Create a global state
+1. Create a state

-2. Subscribe a component(s) to a created global state
+2. Subscribe a component(s) to the state created

-3. If a component wants to update a global state, it sends update request
+3. If a component wants to update the state, it sends update request

-4. When a global state receives update request, it performs the update and send signal to all components subscribed to it for them to update themselves(re-render)
+4. When a state receives update request, it performs the update and send signal to all components subscribed to it for them to update themselves(re-render)

 <br/>